 One of his patients recalled: “after he delivered my baby, I did not wake up for 2½ days, and he kept me hospitalized for a week.
 I asked him, ‘What have you done to me?’
 Burt said, ‘Oh, I just patched you up,’ … He told me by fixing me like he did, it would be just like being a virgin again.”

-A surgically planned incision in the perinaeum and the posterior vaginal wall during second stage of labor is known as episiotomy or perineotomy.
-It can be midline or at an angle from the posterior end of the vulva, performed under local anesthetics, and closed by suturing after delivery.
-This common medical procedure performed on women during childbirth has steadily declined over recent decades is still widely practiced in many parts around the world, including India, Qatar, Latin America, Poland, and Bulgaria.
+A surgically planned incision in the perineum and the posterior vaginal wall during the second stage of labour is known as episiotomy or perineotomy.
+It can be midline or at an angle from the posterior end of the vulva, performed under local anaesthetics, and closed by suturing after delivery.
+This common medical procedure performed on women during childbirth has steadily declined over recent decades is still widely practised in many parts around the world, including India, Qatar, Latin America, Poland, and Bulgaria.

 Between 1954 and 1966, he experimented on his unknowing patients with variations on this repair.
 He added a few more stitches to make the vaginal opening, smaller and tighter.
 However, in 1966, he discovered two things: